 - How to Plan the Perfect Trip to Barcelona

 Valencia is not what I would call an 'essential' stop for your trip to Spain.
-It is a great weekend break in its own right: as the home of paella, it is a fantastic city to eat in, it has great beaches and its old town feels a lot smaller than it is.
-But if you are visiting Madrid and Barcelona on one trip, you are probably a big city kinda person: Valencia will pale in comparison to to the other two.
-On the other hand, if you're trying to break up your Madrid-Barcelona vacation with a smaller stop along the way, I wouldn't say that the country's third biggest city really fits that bill.
+It is a great weekend break in its own right: as the home of paella, it is a fantastic city to eat in, it has great beaches, and its old town feels a lot smaller than it is.
+But if you are visiting Madrid and Barcelona on one trip, you are probably a big city kinda person; Valencia will pale in comparison to to the other two.
+On the other hand, if you're trying to break up your Madrid-Barcelona vacation with a smaller stop along the way, the country's third biggest city doesn't really fit that bill.

 However, Valencia is worth a visit, particularly for the paella.
-As part of a Madrid and Barcelona trip, I would spend half a day there or, at most, stay the night and leave after breakfast.
+As part of a Madrid and Barcelona trip, you could spend half a day there or, at most, stay the night and leave after breakfast.

-At the end of this article you can see my suggestions for how to spend your time in Valencia, as well as some alternatives third cities for your Madrid and Barcelona tour.
+My suggestions for how to spend your time in Valencia are at the end of this article, as well as some alternative third cities for your Madrid and Barcelona tour.

 01 of 06